Run your backend from

 Run the next API on edge-us-east.
 West is close to its safe limit.

-Send alerts and records to your other tools
+Send alerts and records to Slack, Teams, GitHub, or your own systems.

 Incident and emergency-action alerts to your team.